hdouu/Snakegame/README.md

-remember to install pygame in cmd
+remember to install pygame in Command Prompt

 >pip --version